xingchenzhang/xingchenzhang.github.io/_pages/about.md

 [09/2025] Honored to be listed once again among the **<span style="color: red;">World’s Top 2% Scientists</span>**  (Stanford University’s list, 2025) — my third time receiving this recognition!

 [09/2025] Welcome Quangao to join my lab as a PhD student!
+Quangao got his Master degree from Chinese Academy of Science.

 [09/2025] My TPAMI paper [Visible and Infrared Image Fusion Using Deep Learning](https://ieeexplore.ieee.org/document/10088423/) was selected as **<span style="color: red;">ESI Hot Paper</span>**.
+This is also an **ESI Highly Cited** paper.

-[08/2025] A candidate has been awarded an **QUEX joint PhD studentship** and will be joining my lab in Jan 2026.
+[08/2025] A candidate has been awarded an **QUEX joint PhD studentship** and will be joining my lab shortly.
 I will co-supervise this student with Dr. Shelley Keating from the University of Queensland.

 [07/2025] I gave a talk titled "Protecting pedestrian privacy through face swapping" at the BMVC One Day Meeting: BMVA Symposium on AI Security in London.
 [Video link](https://www.youtube.com/watch?v=yoYM1pnDGXM&list=PLW8VWHVjepIszQtfq1N0UPfwVYwSxAgYL&index=4)